 'Components: main' \

-The tee command writes the DEB822 repository file as root.
-A plain > redirection would still run in your unprivileged shell and fail when it tried to write into /etc/apt/sources.list.d/.
+The shell snippet detects the current Debian architecture and writes the DEB822 repository file only on amd64 or arm64, the two architectures with Beekeeper Studio DEB packages in the repository.
+The tee command writes the file as root; a plain > redirection would still run in your unprivileged shell and fail when it tried to write into /etc/apt/sources.list.d/.

 sudo apt update